-Each year, the Governor's submits an operating budget to the legislature by December 15.
+Each year, the Governor is required to submit an operating budget to the legislature by December 15.
 However, the Governor's bill is not developed in isolation; the Governor uses the previous year's budget as a starting point and adds or deletes items from that bill.
-This "incremental change" approach makes the budget process a continual cycle.
+This "incremental change" approach makes the budget process a continual cycle of review.